-For the avoidance of doubt the school does not require applicants to request any criminal records information directly from the DBS.
-The school only requires applicants to provide relevant information about themselves and members of their household "to the best of their knowledge".
+For the avoidance of doubt the School does not require applicants to request any criminal records information directly from the DBS.
+The School only requires applicants to provide relevant information about themselves and members of their household "to be best of their knowledge".

-Waiver of a disqualification
+4.7.5 Waiver of a disqualification

 A person who discloses information which appears to disqualify them from working in a relevant role may apply to Ofsted for a waiver of the disqualification.
-The school may withdraw an offer of employment at its absolute discretion and is under no obligation to await the outcome of an Ofsted waiver application.
-If a waiver application is rejected the school will withdraw the conditional offer of employment.
+The School may withdraw an offer of employment at its absolute discretion and is under no obligation to await the outcome of an Ofsted waiver application.
+If a waiver application is rejected the School will withdraw the conditional offer of employment.

-Retention of disqualification information
+4.7.6 Retention of disqualification information

-The school will securely destroy any information which is provided by an applicant which is not relevant to the childcare disqualification requirements as soon as it is established that it is not relevant.
-Where a person appointed to a role at the school is found to be disqualified the school will retain any relevant information only for the period it takes for a waiver application to be heard and the decision communicated to the school, after which it will be securely destroyed.
+The School will securely destroy any information which is provided by an applicant which is not relevant to the childcare disqualification requirements as soon as it is established that it is not relevant.
+Where a person appointed to a role at the School is found to be disqualified the School will retain any information only for the period it takes for a waiver application to be heard and the decision communicated to the School, after which it will be securely destroyed.

-Continuing duty to disclose change in circumstances
+4.7.7 Continuing duty to disclose change in circumstances

-After making this declaration staff in a relevant role are under an on-going duty to inform the school if their circumstances change in a way which would mean they subsequently meet any of the criteria for disqualification.
+After making this declaration staff in a relevant role are under an on-going duty to inform the School if their circumstances change in a way which would mean they subsequently meet any of the criteria for disqualification.
 Any failure to disclose relevant information now, or of a future change in circumstances, will be treated as a serious disciplinary matter and may lead to the withdrawal of a job offer or dismissal for gross misconduct.